Mulki railway station

-Mulki railway station is a station on Konkan Railway.
-Mulki railway station is situated in Dakshina Kannada (D.K.) district of Karnataka state, Republic of India.It is at a distance of 724.800 km down from north most starting point of Konkan Railway jurisdiction Roha.
+Mulki railway station (station code:MULK) is a station on Konkan Railway.
+It is situated 4.1 km away from Mulki, India town in Dakshina Kannada (D.K.) district of Karnataka state, Republic of India.
+It is also the northern most railway station of Dakshina Kannada district.
+It is at a distance of 724.800 km down from north most starting point Roha railway station and 13.200 km up from southern most ending point Thokur railway station of Konkan Railway jurisdiction.
 The preceding station on the northern direction is Nandikoor railway station and the next station on southern direction is Surathkal railway station.